Our bodies are designed to strut, step lively and generally move about…

 It’s amazing what a couple of minutes of gradual movement can do to lubricate those stiff, tight joints and muscles.
 It makes quite a difference compared to trying to jump right out and go.
 I prefer smooth, full strides and range of motion compared to the shuffle-jerk-stick action of a sticky, rusty tin robot!

-If you live in the East Valley (Chandler, Mesa, Gilbert, Tempe, Sun Lakes, Scottsdale) and you need help alleviating stiff joints and muscle soreness, call or email me and I’ll show you the many simple things you can do to feel so much better.
+If you need help alleviating stiff joints and muscle soreness, call or email me and I’ll show you the many simple things you can do to feel so much better.

 “I look forward to having Julia come to my home as my personal trainer.
 This makes it convenient and simple.
 Julia mixes it up so it’s never routine.
 She includes something different each time.
 She knows when to push, but knows my limits.
 Her years of knowledge enhances my workout and is most beneficial.
 I truly enjoy my sessions.”